Introduction

 For our example extension, the value for group_id is org.tutorial, and the value for name is first_extension, therefore the <extension_id> placeholder should be replaced with org.tutorial.first_extension.

-For instance, /Users/Bobby/Development/python_extensions/tutorial_extension
+For instance, /Users/Bobby/Development/python_extensions/knime-python-extension-template/src

 Enabling debug_mode will affect the responsiveness of your nodes.